 Healing Ajax is an innovative, brothers-in-arms approach to helping Iraq, Afghanistan and other war veterans reintegrate into society.
-Healing Ajax is a peer support group in which veterans successfully share their traumatic events and coping skills with their comrades who are going through similar experiences.
-It’s veterans helping veterans, making sure their brothers and sisters don’t feel alone, giving them a support network, helping them get the assistance they need.
+Healing Ajax is a peer support group in which veterans successfully share their trauma and coping skills with comrades who are going through similar experiences.
+It’s veterans helping veterans, making sure their brothers and sisters don’t feel alone, giving them a support network, and helping them get the assistance they need.
 RHD founded Healing Ajax in 2009.
-Find out more about RHD's Healing Ajax program for veterans
+Find out more about RHD's Healing Ajax program for veterans.

-La Casa is Philadelphia's only youth safe haven, and provides safe, transitional housing for emerging young adults who are experiencing homelessness and mental health challenges.
+La Casa is a Philadelphia youth safe haven, and provides safe, transitional housing for emerging young adults who are experiencing homelessness.
 La Casa is dedicated to teaching young adults life skills, building around evidence-based practices that will help them reintegrate back into the community of their choice.
-RHD opened La Casa in 1998, but recently transformed that program to serve at-risk youth.
-Find out more about RHD's La Casa program for at-risk youth
+Find out more about RHD's La Casa program for at-risk youth.